nathanday/TonePlayer/README.md

 Example project for a simple polyphonic synthesiser.

 ## Motivation
-I could find any suitable examples projects of a synthesiser so I created my own.
+I couldn't  find any suitable examples projects of a synthesiser so I created my own.